CacheControl/json-rules-engine/README.md

 ## Features

-* Rules and Actions expressed in JSON
+* Rules and Events expressed in JSON
 * Facts provide the mechanism for pulling data asynchronously during runtime
 * Priority levels can be set at the rule, fact, and condition levels to optimize performance
 * Full support for ```ALL``` and ```ANY``` boolean operators, including recursive nesting